openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

    as internally it waits for a partial or full network completion.
    Examples of operations: Loop, TensorIterator, DetectionOutput, NonMaxSuppression
  - Synchronization of pre/post processing jobs and inference pipeline inside a shared queue is user's responsibility.
- - Throughput mode is not available when queue sharing is used, i.e. only a single stream can be used for each compiled model.
+ - Throughput mode is not available when queue sharing is used, i.e., only a single stream can be used for each compiled model.

 ## Low-Level Methods for RemoteContext and RemoteTensor Creation